 Aunty's Beach House

 Aunty's Beach House is a "supervised activities club" for kids aged 3 to 12.
-Basically, this is a place to park your kids in the care of Disney counselors for the day.
+Basically, this is a kids club to keep your kids entertained and in the care of of Disney counselors for the day.
 The activities at Aunty's Beach House are listed on the Daily 'Iwa.
 Since we don't have kids, we can't say much more about it.

 We will say that the line for Aunty's Beach House was building at 7AM when we went to breakfast one day.
 We don't know why the line was so huge, but you'll definitely want to look into this before planning to drop your kids off right at open.